Brian T. Rochel

 - Vice President, National Employment Lawyers Association–Minnesota Chapter (MN-NELA); 2016-2017

-- Board Member, FBA Younger Lawyers Division (YLD); 2015-2017;
+- Board Member, FBA Younger Lawyers Division (YLD); 2015-2017

 - Liaison to FBA Labor & Employment Section

-- Committee Member, Minnesota State Bar Association Human Rights Committee; 2012-2014
+- Committee Member, MSBA Human Rights Committee; 2012-2014

-- Board Member, National Employment Lawyers Association–8th Circuit Chapter; 2012-2014
+- Board Member, NELA–Eighth Circuit Chapter; 2012-2014

-- Volunteer Facilitator, Seward Longfellow Restorative Justice Partnership, 2011-present; Executive Committee, 2012-2013
+- Volunteer Facilitator, Seward Longfellow Restorative Justice Partnership, 2011-present;

 Presentations

 Brian has appeared on radio, served as a regular contributor to a national employment publication, presented on many panels, and has been published in national and local legal periodicals regarding employment law issues.
-Following are examples of Brian’s presentations and published workSaves.
+Following are examples of Brian’s presentations and published works.

 - “Valuing Emotional Distress Damages,” National Employment Lawyers Association–Eighth Circuit Biennial Conference, St. Louis, MO; October 13, 2022